sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/testing.md

 sidebar_position: 6
 sidebar_class_name: saasConnectivity
 keywords: ['connectivity', 'connectors', customizers]
-description: Getting started with Connectivity Customizers
+description: Test and debug connectors with customizers.
 slug: /docs/saas-connectivity/customizers/testing
 tags: ['Connectivity']
 ---

-# Testing and Debugging
+# Testing and debugging

-### Debugging locally
+### Debug locally

-Debugging your code locally follows the same process as debugging a [connector locally](../in-depth/debugging).
-The recommended approach is to simply start a [Visual Studio Code debug window](https://code.visualstudio.com/docs/editor/debugging) and run the command:
+Debugging your code locally follows the same process that debugging a [connector locally](../in-depth/debugging) does.
+The recommended approach is to start a [Visual Studio Code debug window](https://code.visualstudio.com/docs/editor/debugging) and run this command:

 ```bash
 npm run debug
 ```

-Now you can set breakpoints in your code step through processes in the IDE.
+You can then set breakpoints in your code step through processes in your IDE (integrated development environment).

-### Testing alongside a custom connector
+### Test alongside a custom connector

-If you want to test alongside a SaaS custom connector, the easiest way to do this is to simply copy the customizer code into the connector code.
-For example, if you have a custom connector like the following:
+If you want to test alongside a SaaS custom connector, the easiest way to do so is to copy the customizer code into the connector code.

+For example, you want to test this connector:

 ```javascript
 export const connector = async () => {